 Family Policy Score: 8 The labor force participation rate of women is comparatively high.
 However, women have been more susceptible to unemployment than men following the global financial crisis.
-In 2015, the gender pay gap in New Zealand was 11.8%, a 2% increase from the previous year.
-Participation of women in the labor force, including business and politics (e.g. women make up only a third of members of parliament), is still well below that of men.
-Paid parental leave is funded by the government and covers loss of income for up to 16 weeks, with an extension to 18 weeks from 2016 onward.
-In June 2016, Finance Minister Bill English vetoed legislation introduced by a Labour MP seeking to extend paid parental leave to 26 weeks, arguing that this would have been too costly.
-Furthermore, as well as deploying his little-known veto power to override a parliamentary majority on the issue, English later admitted that he made a mathematical error while calculating the costs.
-From 1 July 2016, parental leave payments increased to reflect the 2.1 % rise in the average weekly earnings.
+In 2017, the gender pay gap in New Zealand was 9.4%.
+Participation of women in the labor force, including business and politics (e.g., women make up only a third of members of parliament), is still well below that of men.
+Paid parental leave is funded by the government and was extended by the incoming Labour/NZ First government in November 2017 to cover loss of income for up to 26 weeks.